Md-Mursaleen/Crypto-Alert/README.md

 # Crypto-Alert
 This Python script will help you get E-Mail alerts following certain conditions like the price going over a threshold (Example: Price > 2000 USD --> Alert)

-Befor using the file you will need to follow these steps:
+Before using the file you will need to follow these steps:
 * Create a Gmail Account and set it up
 * Create an account cryptomarketcap.com to get an API KEY
 * Entrer the above info in your main.py